jordanlynk/reading-notes/class1-review.md

 # Github Pages
-I learned that Github is very user friendly and helps navigate the world of themes.
+Github is a very user friendly website that helps navigate the possibility of creating your own website.
 It's a pretty easy user interface for organized learnings.
 It's a website that helps navigate the creation of webpages.
 You can turn reposits into webpages without any major knowledge of HTML or CSS.
 Themes are available within Github, to give your website the look you desire.

 # Markdown
 Markdown helps style text on the web and how your document is displayed.